sharif-apu/LSD-TFFormer/readme.md

 [Sample results and visualizations will be added after publication]

 ## Dataset
-The dataset will be released after paper publication.
+Link to download: https://drive.google.com/drive/folders/1QPT6vbRlA-47N0xNElmVYYR6hx9hGZiw?usp=sharing.
+Details will be provided upon publication

 ## Citation
 If you use our code or dataset in your research, please cite our paper: